 - a.
-Take the dinghy off the deck and pull it in onto the deck

-- b.
-Secure the dinghy to the yacht

-- c.
-Paddle

-- d.
-Secure the dinghy to the yacht deck

-- f.
+Inflate dinghy, take it off the deck and put it back on the deck - b.
+Secure the dinghy to the yacht - c.
+Paddle - d.
+Secure the dinghy to the yacht deck - e.
+Install the outboard engine on the yacht (for storage) and on the dinghy (for work) - f.
 Connect the fuel system to the outboard engine - g.
 Start and switch off the outboard engine